 About Ouarzazate & Region

-Ouarzazate is the first town most people see after crossing the High Atlas and is the unofficial capital of the south of Morocco.
+Ouarzazate is the first town most people see after crossing the High Atlas and it is the unofficial capital of the south of Morocco.
 Formerly a Foreign Legion outpost in the southern Kasbah region, it has been notably used as a location backdrop by many epic films such as Gladiator, Lawrence of Arabia and Jesus of Nazareth.
-An incredible day out from Marrakech or useful as a staging post for adventures further south in the Sahara, the Todra and Dades Gorges and the many oases of the South.
+An incredible day out from Marrakech or useful as a staging post for adventures further south to the Sahara, in the Todra and Dades Gorges and around the many oases of the South.
 Ouarzazate is also home to the Atlas Film Studios which offers a tour when large-scale filming is not taking place.
-As with many other towns in Morocco, Ouarzazate has an old town with its maze of narrow streets and a new town where most of the hotels are located.
-The Kasbah Taourirt is withn walking distance of most of the hotels and is well worth a visit.
+As with many other towns in Morocco, Ouarzazate has an old town with its maze of narrow streets and a new town where most of the more modern hotels are located.
+The Kasbah Taourirt is within walking distance of most of the hotels and is well worth a visit.
 The recently restored Taourirt kasbah with its ochre adobe buildings has been recognised by UNESCO as a World Heritage Site.
 This ancient residence of Pacha Glaoui has been perfectly restored using traditional techniques; the village, with its several hundred inhabitants, is a living treasure.
 It is one of the places where you can admire the wealth of the local craftwork which includes carpets, furniture, reed baskets, pottery, jewellery and Berber daggers.
 In addition, the Ahwach Festival is held annually in the kasbah in September helping to develop the popular heritage of the region.

 Ouarzazate has been unfailingly linked with cinema since 1984.
 Its climate, geographical situation and economic conditions have encouraged film studios to locate there.
 The sets of films such as Lawrence of Arabia and Asterix & Obelix: Mission Cleopatra or the Sheltering Sky and Gladiator can be visited at the Atlas Film Studios.

 An alternative base to Ouarzazate for exploring the region.
-The Kasbah Ben Moro is a 17th Century conversion with plenty of style and superb views of the High Atlas and over to the remains of the Amerhidil ...
+The Kasbah Ben Moro is a 17th century conversion with plenty of style and superb views of the High Atlas and over to the remains of the Amerhidil ...

 Traditional and secluded - highly recommended for self drive holidays.
 Situated high above the road with panoramic views along the whole valley.

-The Dar Daif is a Kasbah-style property across the river from the centre of town; ideal for those travelling along the Draa Valley.
+The Dar Daif is a kasbah-style property across the river from the centre of town; ideal for those travelling along the Draa Valley.